MakeCents-NYC/woocommerce-gateway-precisionpay/readme.txt

 = Prerequisites =

-- Make sure you have [WooCommerce](https://wordpress.org/plugins/woocommerce/ "WooCommerce Plugin")installed.
+- Make sure you have [WooCommerce](https://wordpress.org/plugins/woocommerce/ "WooCommerce Plugin") installed.
 - You will need a PrecisionPay Merchant account.
 Don't have an account?
 Contact us: [support@myprecisionpay.com](mailto:support@myprecisionpay.com)
 - You will also need to have a connected bank account in the PrecisionPay Merchant portal.
 The plugin will not work if your bank account isn't connected.
 (You can't accept payments if you don't have a place for them to go!)